sophiekoonin/localghost/src/blog/posts/2026-06-21-new-old-theme.md

 ## It's not perfect

 Because this is a static site, it's all client-side JS.
 There might be a little bit of a flash when you navigate between pages in Firefox (it seems to be fine with Chrome).
 Ideally I'd compute this on the server and serve the content with the correct colour values, but my web host only supports static sites.

-## See the full code

-The [repo](https://github.com/sophiekoonin/localghost) for this website is public, feel free to have a look at the code in `src/js/gradients.mjs`.
-My CSS is definitely extremely messy, but then so is my brain...!